movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 after publication leaves that generation durable and the mount read-only.
 Operations with delayed work transfer unused reservations to commit.
 Reservation failure may commit pending work and retry once before returning `ENOSPC`.
+Concurrent operations can claim the next generation's space before that retry.
+Large namespace reservations may therefore fail under transient pressure.

 Delayed references merge by extent and ownership.
 Only the final drop pins an extent; for data it also removes its checksum range, preserving neighbors.